ldn-softdev/Rpnn/README.md

  - `Tanhfast` - could be used in hidden and output neurons
  - `Relu` - could be used only in hidden neurons
  - `Softplus` - could be used only in hidden neurons
- - `Softmax` - could be used in hidden and output neurons, though for hidden neurons it's slower than `Relu`.
+ - `Softmax` - сould be used in output neurons only.

 Setting hidden effectors to a non-bound logistic (e.g.: `Relu`) requires understanding of the implications.
 On one hand it may result in a very fast convergence (if weights initialization is favorable, or multi-dimensional plane of f(x) = error(weights) is favorable for given task):